mperezjigato/reportsweakly/definitiveWEEK10.md.md

 ## ASE total energy calculations and geometry file generation

 A few geometries produced with ASE are discussed next.
-Since the result of geometry optimisation using empirical potentials is very fast and  HPC omputation is out of the question for the time being, I have decided to include these as part of the atomistic geometry section.
-Furthermore, EMT empirical potentials are not reliable in surface chemistry, therefore, the resulting geometries are utlised only as examples for this section (geometry tutorial).
+Since the result of geometry optimisation using empirical potentials is relatively fast and  HPC omputation is out of the question for the time being, I have decided to include these as part of the atomistic geometry section.
+Furthermore, EMT empirical potentials are not reliable in surface chemistry, therefore, the resulting geometries are utlised only as examples for this section.

 Some of the tutorial/example cases for both ASE and GPAW are run.
-Moreover, the associated software WULFPACK and SSCHA is being looked into by the intern.
-The latter considers expensive phonon calculations, based on both quantum-espresso and ASE.

 ### Surfaces